p4-team/ctf/2015-12-05-seccon/paillier_crypto_200/README.md

 Co daje nam: `1510490612` a umieszczenie tej liczby na serwerze daje flagę: `SECCON{SECCoooo_oooOooo_ooooooooN}`

-Kompletny użyty skrypt znajduje sie [tutaj](crypto_pallier.py)
+Kompletny użyty skrypt znajduje sie [tutaj](crypto_paillier.py)

 ### ENG version

-We get the [source code](pallier.txt) of a script that is used on the server.
-The cipher encodes a certain message using Pallier cipher and the returns to us the encoded message and some parameters.
+We get the [source code](paillier.txt) of a script that is used on the server.
+The cipher encodes a certain message using Paillier cipher and the returns to us the encoded message and some parameters.
 Our task is to break the code.
 The cipher is a bit like RSA and the approach to break it is very similar.
 First step is to get the `n` number which is the basis for all modulo operations in the cipher.
 For this we use data we get from server:

 ```python